-- 49. Firstly, regarding the payment of training compensation of the Player, Mersin argues the following: - The amount claimed by Unité is disproportional to the amount of salary paid to the Player, - The new football club has the authority to calculate the amount of the training compensation; - Mersin has entered into financial difficulties due to the following circumstances: - o In July 2011, due to a match fixing scandal in Turkey, Mersin is one of the various creditors of an amount that is due from the TFF.
-As a result of delays in payment from the TFF, it still owes amounts to Mersin. - o In 2012-2013 season, Mersin was relegated to a lower division, which in turn caused a cutback on the club's revenues and loss of employees due to resignations. - o In 2014-2015 season, Mersin arose to a higher division, which brought a substantial increase in the club's transfer expenses. - Mersin has a clear intention to fulfil its responsibilities and has shown its willingness to enter into negotiations with regard to different possibilities of negotiation and payment, in order to maintain the relationship with Unité.
+- 48. Firstly, regarding the payment of training compensation of the Player, Mersin argues the following: - The amount claimed by Universal is disproportional to the amount of salary paid to the Player; - The new football club has the authority to calculate the amount of the training compensation; - Mersin has entered into financial difficulties due to the following circumstances: - In July 2011, due to a match fixing scandal in Turkey, Mersin is one of the various creditors of an amount that is due from the TFF.
+As a result of delays in payment, the TFF still owes amounts to Mersin.

+- In 2012-2013 season, Mersin was relegated to a lower division, which in turn caused a cutback on the club's revenues and loss of employees due to resignations. - In 2014-2015 season, Mersin arose to a higher division, which brought a substantial increase in the club's transfer expenses. - Mersin has a clear intention to fulfil its responsibilities and has shown its willingness to enter into negotiations with regards to different possibilities of negotiation and payment, in order to maintain the relationship with Universal.
 However, the opposing party dismissed them all.
-These initiative taken by Mersin constituted the following:

-- o On 15 June 2015, Mersin proposed a first timetable of payments to Unité in order to pay EUR 6,774.26 + CHF 3,500 as remaining balance and interest. - o On 25 June 2015, Mersin proposed a second timetable of payments to Unité in order to pay the same amount EUR 6,774.25 + CHF 3,500 as remaining balance and interest. - On 13 August 2016, Mersin proposed a third timetable of payments to Unité in order to pay EUR 8,274.26 + CHF 3,500 as remaining balance and interest. - Secondly, with regards to the application for the stay of execution of the Appealed Decision, 50. which was granted, the Appellant argued the following: - As mentioned previously, Mersin has no intention to disregard its commitments and its target is to pay the remaining debt. - The possible implementation of a point deduction and/or a relegation of the club to a lower division are disproportionate sanctions. - In the event that these sanctions are implemented, it will cause irreparable damages to Mersin's future. - As a result, overall, Mersin's Appeal Brief included the following requests for relief: 51. - "1.
-A stay of execution for the decision of the FIFA Disciplinary Committee, until the final verdict of CAS. - 2.
-Annulment of the decision given by the FIFA Disciplinary Committee.
+These initiative taken by Mersin constituted the following: - On 15 June 2015, Mersin proposed a first timetable of payments to Universal in order to pay EUR 120,000 + CHF 4,000 as remaining balance and interest. - On 25 June 2015, Mersin proposed a second timetable of payments to Universal in order to pay the same amount EUR 120,000 + CHF 4,000 as remaining balance and interest. - On 13 August 2016, Mersin proposed a third timetable of payments to Universal in order to pay EUR 123,491.70 + CHF 4,000 as remaining balance and interest. - 49.
+Secondly, with regards to the application for the stay of execution of the Appealed Decision, which was granted, the Appellant argued the following: - As mentioned previously, Mersin has no intention to disregard its commitments and its target is to pay the remaining debt. - The possible implementation of a point deduction and/or a relegation of the club to a lower division are disproportionate sanctions. - In the event that these sanctions are implemented, it will cause irreparable damages to Mersin's future. - 50.
+As a result, overall, Mersin's Appeal Brief included the following requests for relief:

+"1.
+A stay of execution for the decision of the FIFA Disciplinary Committee, until the final verdict of CAS.

+2. Annulment of the decision given by the FIFA Disciplinary Committee.
 (Mersin Idman Yurdu SK/Turkey v.
-Unite FC d'Obala / Cameroon v.
+Universal Stars Club/Cameroon v.
 FIFA DC REF.
-NO.160110 PST TUR ZH)".
+NO.160111 PST TUR ZH)".

-В. Respondents
+B. Respondents

-First Respondent B.1
+B.1 First Respondent